The State Government has announced the Level 1 COVID-19 Business Assistance Package.

 Expenditure in this category should include salaries, fees and allowances for all key personnel, with separate components itemised in the budget notes.
 We support appropriate rates of pay for all people involved in your activity.

-Pay scales and conditions may be prescribed by legally binding industrial awards and agreements, such as those monitored by the Media, Entertainment and Arts Alliance (MEAA) Where an industry standard clearly applies, applicants are expected to meet those
+Pay scales and conditions may be prescribed by legally binding industrial awards and agreements, such as those monitored by the Media, Entertainment and Arts Alliance (MEAA).
+Where an industry standard clearly applies, applicants are expected to meet

 those rates of pay.

 If these standards do not apply to your activity then you must outline how reasonable rates have been calculated.

 Costs associated with transporting people, equipment or goods.
 Eligible items may include fares (taxi, airplane, bus etc.) tolls, land or air freight, and vehicle hire.

 This program does not fund 100% of your activity costs so you must demonstrate at least 20% income, which may include in-kind support, or your application will be ineligible.

 May include ticket sales, product sales, performance fees, royalties, artwork and/or merchandise sales.
 For performances, this amount should factor in the number of performances, average ticket price and projected venue capacity.